 Climate & Weather

-Weather seasons in the Galapagos Islands are set and defined entirely by the arrival (or departure) of the currents that surround them.
+Weather seasons in the Galapagos Islands are set and defined entirely by the arrival (or departure) of the currents surrounding them.

-- The Hot Season begins in December and gradually works its way until May.
+• The Hot Season begins in December and gradually works its way until May.
 During these months of the year, conditions are quite “tropical” in the traditional sense, specifically as the waters from the Panama Current bathe the islands.
 Seas are generally calm, and occasional tropical showers can be expected, turning the islands green and lush.
-Temperatures are hot and humid and can range anywhere from 26 ºC to 30 ºC (79 ºF – 85 ºF), while the water temperature averages 26 ºC (79 ºF).
-Underwater visibility is generally very good, with around 20-25 meters (60-80 feet) of visibility.
+Temperatures are hot and humid and can range from 26 ºC to 30 ºC (79 ºF – 85 ºF), while the water temperature averages 26 ºC (79 ºF).
+Underwater visibility is generally excellent, with around 20-25 meters (60-80 feet).
 This is the time of the year when swimmers and snorkelers will experience a proper tropical environment: days are sunny and warm, and due to these conditions, our planned activities are scheduled and arranged in such a way as to avoid walking during the hottest hours of the day when wildlife is not so active.

-- From June to November, a desert gradually spreads over in this aforementioned tropical paradise.
-As the southeast trade winds push the cooler water into the archipelago, evaporation decreases and this forms a thin layer of clouds that, throughout the day, tend to disperse.
+• From June to November, a desert gradually spreads over this aforementioned tropical paradise.
+As the southeast trade winds push the cooler water into the archipelago, evaporation decreases, and this forms a thin layer of clouds that, throughout the day, tend to disperse.
 This time of year is known as the Dry Season, and it is here when the seas will typically experience more waves due to the strong prevailing winds.
-The fact that there is hardly any rain during this time of year has given the islands the special title of being one of the driest places in the tropics.
-Sea temperatures drop to 20 ºC – 23 ºC (70 ºF – 72 ºF), cooling the air temperatures down to 23 ºC – 26 ºC (72 ºF – 79 ºF).
-Due to the presence of stronger winds, you can expect a wind-chill factor during late afternoon walks or while your out on the cruise decks in the evening.
+The fact that hardly any rain during this time of year has given the islands the title of one of the driest places in the tropics.
+Sea temperatures drop to 20 ºC – 23 ºC (70 ºF – 72 ºF), cooling the air temperatures to 23 ºC – 26 ºC (72 ºF – 79 ºF).
+Due to stronger winds, you can expect a wind-chill factor during late afternoon walks or while you’re out on the cruise decks in the evening.
 Even though most swimming will take place at midday hours, we advise that snorkelers use a wet suit during this season.

-- Regarding Galapagos weather, one Galapagos fun fact is for sure: there is no bad weather.
+• Regarding Galapagos weather, one fun fact is that there is no bad weather.
 Ever.
-Our advice to many of our guests who plan to return to the islands with our Galapagos tour is to do so at a different time of year and season, simply so you can see the islands from a whole new perspective that will bring many more enchanting surprises!
+Our advice to many of our guests who plan to return to the islands with our Galapagos tours is to do so at a different time of year and season, simply so you can see the islands from a whole new perspective that will bring many more enchanting surprises!

 Top Islands